Animal Ethics

 Committee Membership

-The Animal Care and Ethics Committee (ACEC) is seeking to fill various membership vacancies from 1 January 2019 until 1 January 2022.
-The membership vacancies are as follows:
+The Animal Care and Ethics Committee (ACEC) may seek to fill membership vacancies from time to time.
+The membership categories are as follows:

-The ACEC meets on a monthly basis from February to November each year.
-Meetings are held at the Campbelltown and Hawkesbury campuses at 1pm.
+The ACEC meets on a monthly basis from February to December each year.
+Meetings details can be found under 'Meeting 'Dates'.

 Animal Ethics Training Requirements at Western Sydney University